Lerrissirrel/Thermostat-Tracking/install/INSTALL_README.txt

 3. Create the tables

-At the end of install/create_tables.sql, enter statements for each thermostat you wish to configure:
+At the end of install/create_tables.sql.IN, enter statements for each thermostat you wish to configure:

 INSERT INTO `thermostats` (`ip`,`name`,`model`) VALUES ('192.168.1.171','Downstairs','CT30');

 Then create the tables and import the data:
 Example:
-mysql therm -p < install/create_tables.sql
+mysql therm -p < install/create_tables.sql.IN
-where therm is the database and -p prompts for the admin user password
+where therm is the database (that you created above) and -p prompts for the admin user password

 4. You may need to setup mysql timezone data: